Caucasian Albania: Roman Empire

 According to Strabo, the Albanians were a group of 26 tribes which lived to the north of the Kura river and each of them had its own king and language.
 Sometime before the 1st century BC they federated into one state and were ruled by one king.

 Strabo wrote of the Caucasian Albanians in the 1st century BC:

 Albania is also mentioned by Dionysius Periegetes (2nd or 3rd century AD) who describes Albanians as a nation of warriors, living by the Iberians and the Georgians.

 In 1899 a silver plate featuring Roman toreutics was excavated near Azerbaijani village of Qalagah.

-The rock inscription near the south-eastern part of Boyukdash's foot (70 km from Baku) was discovered on June 2, 1948 by Azerbaijani archaeologist Ishag Jafarzadeh.
+The rock inscription near the south-eastern part of Boyukdash's foot (70 km from Baku) was discovered on June 2, 1948, by Azerbaijani archaeologist Ishag Jafarzadeh.
 The legend is IMPDOMITIANO CAESARE·AVG GERMANIC L·IVLIVS MAXIMVS> LEG XII·FVL.
 According to Domitian's titles in it, the related march took place between 84 and 96.
 The inscription was studied by Russian expert Yevgeni Pakhomov, who assumed that the associated campaign was launched to control the Derbent Gate and that the XII Fulminata has marched out either from Melitene, its permanent base, or Armenia, where it might have moved from before.
 Pakhomov supposed that the legion proceeded to the spot continually along the Aras River.
 The later version, published in 1956, states that the legion was stationing in Cappadocia by that time whereas the centurion might have been in Albania with some diplomatic mission because for the talks with the Eastern rulers the Roman commanders were usually sending centurions.

 In 1953 twelve denarii of Augustus were unearthed.
 In 1958 one denarius, coined in c.
 82 AD, was revealed in the Şamaxı trove.

 During the reign of Roman emperor Hadrian (117-138) Albania was invaded by the Alans, an Iranian nomadic group.
 This invasion promoted an alliance between Rome and the Albanians that was reinforced under Antoninus Pius in 140 AD.
-Sassanians occupied the area around 240 Ad but after a few years, the Roman Empire regained control of Caucasian Albania.
+Sassanians occupied the area around 240 AD but after a few years, the Roman Empire regained control of Caucasian Albania.

-Indeed, in 297 the treaty of Nisibis stipulated the reestablishment of the Roman protectorate over Caucasian Iberia and Albania.
+In 297 the treaty of Nisibis stipulated the reestablishment of the Roman protectorate over Caucasian Iberia and Albania.
 But fifty years later Rome lost the area that since then remained an integral part of the Sasanian Empire.